mlinproduction/mlinproduction.github.io/index.md

 - Deploying scikit learn and tensorflow models in production
 - Best practices

-In these lessons, we are going to introduce technologies such as Git, Google Cloud Platform, Luigi, Docker, Tensorflow Serving, ...
+In these lessons, we are going to introduce and use technologies such as [Git](https://git-scm.com/), [Google Cloud Platform](https://cloud.google.com/), [Luigi](https://luigi.readthedocs.io/en/stable/), [Docker](https://www.docker.com/), [Keras](https://keras.io/), [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving), ...

 # Teachers

-**Bernat Garcia Larrosa**: Degree in mathematics and industrial engineer.
+[**Bernat Garcia Larrosa**](https://www.linkedin.com/in/bernat-garcia-larrosa-9322869b/): Degree in mathematics and industrial engineer.
 Former data scientist at Diari ARA and LaVanguardia.com.
 Current Director of Big Data at yaencontre.

-**Tristana Sondon**:  PhD in Computational Physics.
+[**Tristana Sondon**](https://www.linkedin.com/in/tristanasondon/):  PhD in Computational Physics.
 Former Academic Researcher, has been working for the past 5 years in Management consulting on areas of Data Science for banking, retail and ecommerce companies.
 Currently is Data Science Lead in the area of Revenue Managment and Dynamic Pricing.

-**Aleix Ruiz de Villa**: PhD in mathematics.
+[**Aleix Ruiz de Villa**](https://www.linkedin.com/in/aleixr/): PhD in mathematics.
 Founder of the Barcelona Data Science and Machine Learning Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
 Ex Head of Data Science of LaVanguardia.com, SCRM (Lidl) and Onna.

-**Arnau Tibau Puig**: PhD in Electrical Engineering and flamenco lover.
+[**Arnau Tibau Puig**](https://www.linkedin.com/in/atibaup/): PhD in Electrical Engineering and flamenco lover.
 Former Principal Engineer at @WalmartLabs, Lead DS at Quantifind, both in the SF Bay Area.
 Current Head of Data Science at letgo, Barcelona.

 # Dates and Location